 3) Couples doing long-distance relationships also have fewer sex as compared to those who are living under one roof.
 The issues that single women perceive to be of their own are actually not just their own but it is also a reality among many married couples.

-4) Extramarital affairs – when so many people are having extramarital affairs, what does it actually tell us about married couples?
+4) Extramarital affairs and discreet dates – when so many people are having extramarital affairs, what does it actually tell us about married couples?
 That happiness is not something granted in a marriage, and that you still need to work on it for a better life overall and that includes sex life as well.

 Ways of Embracing Sexuality and Sensuality

 Now that you have seen the reality of the sex lives of people, it would make more sense for you to understand why you should take charge of embracing sexuality and sensuality.
+This is also a great way to attend to your unmet expectations from an organic relationship that is not happening at the moment.

 1. Engage your senses with activities that nurture them